 The CBA evaluates where your child is in terms of:

 - Mal-adaptive behaviors

 It includes a 30-60 minute parent interview where parents identify barriers to independence and learning that their child may be experiencing.
 We also encourage parents to discuss self-help skills that may need improvement.
-Any skills that are observable and measurable can be part of the treatment plan, including potty training, dressing, eating, school readiness skills, learning to lean skills, food acceptance for “picky eaters, rule following, responding to safety directions, etc. These types of self-help and safety skills are fundamental in creating independence in the child.
+Any skills that are observable and measurable can be part of the treatment plan, including potty training, dressing, eating, school readiness skills, learning to learn skills, food acceptance for “picky eaters, rule-following, responding to safety directions, etc. These types of self-help and safety skills are fundamental in creating independence in the child.